ehummel99/BigHeart/README.md

 ### 1. User Stories

 * User can login/register
-* User can post their good deeds done, request help to perform good deeds, post about what others helped them
+* User can post their good deeds done, request help to perform good deeds in the form of events, post about what others helped them
-    * optional: make post, request, report distinguishable
-* User can see feed of user good deeds
+* User can see feed of user good deeds in "Home" tab
-    * optional: add friends, and have feed exclusive to friends (private, public)
+    * mix of events and posts on main timeline
+    * Posts:
+        * location
+        * date posted
+        * description
+        * like button
+        * (optional) image
+    * Events:
+        * location
+        * title
+        * date posted
+        * description
+        * like button
+        * bookmark button
+        * (optional) image
+* User can access "Profile" tab
+    * swap between viewing own posts and viewing bookmarked posts
+* User can see just events in "Events" tab
+    * automatically filtered to events within 10 miles of the user
+    * can apply own filters to events
+* User can see their "Circle of Influence" in the "Maps" tab
-    * user map that drops pins at site of posted good deeds
+    * displays pins showing location of all events posted
-    * optional location tag
-* User can access profile page
+* User can log out

 ### 2. Screen Archetypes
-Required:
 * Login/Register
    * User can register an account
    * User can log into an existing account
 * Profile
    * User can see their past deeds
+   * User can see their bookmarked events
 * Timeline
     * User can see deeds from other users
 * Create Post
     * User can write a caption about their deed
-    * (Optional) User can upload photos, use camera to snap photos
+    * User can upload photos, use camera to snap photos
-    * (Optional) User can drop a vc pin/location tag
+    * User can drop a pin/location tag

-Optional:
 * Good Deed Tracker (Using maps)
     * User map drops pins at site of posted good deeds
     * User can see past pins
+* Events Tab
+    * User can see all events posted and apply filters

 ### 3. Navigation